 We accept individuals who have completed their doctoral training (PhD and PsyD) in an APA accredited program.
 To apply, please submit:

 - A cover letter outlining your rationale for this training

 - A hard copy of your curriculum vitae

 - Official graduate transcripts for your doctoral degree

 All applications must be postmarked by December 31 and submitted to:

 Devi Bhuyan, PsyD

 Baltimore, MD 21204

-Qualified applicants will be invited to interview at the program starting in January.
-When visiting for interviews, applicants will meet with several key individuals in the program, including the medical director, senior psychiatrists, and current postdoctoral candidates.
-Final selections for the program are based on the interviews, CVs, graduate transcripts, and recommendation letters.
+Qualified applicants will be invited to interview at the program starting in February.
+When visiting for interviews, applicants will meet with several key individuals in the program, including the medical director and current postdoctoral candidates.
+Final selections for the program will be based on the interviews.

-The selection of applicants occurs on a rolling basis until the positions are filled; however, we generally inform applicants of their selection status utilizing the same schedule as the Association of Psychology Postdoc and Internship Centers (APPIC).
+We generally inform applicants of their selection status utilizing the same schedule as the Association of Psychology Postdoctoral and Internship Centers (APPIC).
 All positions for 2022 - 2023 have been filled at this time.